foued86/documentation/content/en/tests/early_flake_detection.md

 ## Overview

 Early Flake Detection is Datadog's mechanism to tackle test flakiness.
-By identifying tests that are newly added and running them multiple times, Datadog can detect a up to [75% of flaky tests][1] before they're merged to the default branch.
+By identifying tests that are newly added and running them multiple times, Datadog can detect flakiness before it reaches the default branch.
+A study shows that up to [75% of flaky tests][1] can be identified this way.

 ## How it works